prlambert/prlambert.github.com/_posts/2015-03-15-why-i-use-my-full-name-online.md

 I’ve decided to use my full name, “Paul Roland Lambert” on the internet.
 Offline, I'm still going by “Paul,” like I always have.

-The reason is to be more discoverable by using a more unique name.
+My reason is just to be more discoverable online.
 Since I like to publish things online, I like to imagine that maybe people will want to find me in the future.
 Using Google, perhaps.
 But that’s hard right now, because there are a lot other people with my name.

 First of all, there’s a Scottish soccer coach.